 But the stories we hear about other people rarely show the deliberation you really need in order to follow your dreams.
 We don’t hear about the time it can take just to get to the starting point of a midlife transition or the unanticipated frustrations once you start down the path.

-If you’re considering a big midlife transition, you need to hear the stories of people who hear about more than just the end of the story.
+If you’re considering a big midlife transition, you need to hear more than just the end of the story from people who’ve made big changes.
 You need to hear about the beginning and the challenges in the middle.
 That’s why I found this article, Advice from a Serial Life Reinventor, to be so instructive.

 Even though the woman profiled, Nilofer Merchant, began her reinvention journey (to live in Paris for a year) in a position considerably more privileged than many people, she still faced multiple challenges making her dream come true.
 Her husband spent a full year convincing his employer to let him keep his job and still move overseas.
 She had to give up several opportunities.
 One of their main motivations for the move was to give their son a more well-rounded world view and he didn’t want to go.
 It took them five years to plan the move; much longer than most people give themselves to make a huge life change.